Anne Macky: Collaboration with Aleister Crowley

-At times they argued over the content of the letters and money.
-Eventually she also requested a copy of the completed book as payment.
-By 16 November he began referring to Anne as "Mrs Mother Murrmbidgee".
-Yet he visited him in person again just two days later and she brought with her a "lovely spray of orchids, white, yellow and purple" and he made comments about the "8 and 90 rules of art".

-Thirty letters between Aleister Crowley and Anne Macky were set up for auction.
-In one of those letters Crowley said to Anne Macky "…I find a whole lot of thoughts in your mind which were not explicitly stated in so many words, and all the deeper and more important for that.
-I really do have to thank you most heartily – you have given me such a shaking up…"

-"I am arranging to send you the official papers connected to the O.T.O. but the idea that you should meet other members first is quite impossible.
+I am arranging to send you the official papers connected to the O.T.O. but the idea that you should meet other members first is quite impossible.
 Even after affiliation, you would not meet anyone unless it were necessary for you to work in cooperation with them.
 I am afraid you have still got the idea that the Great Work is a tea-party.
 Contact with other students only means that you criticize their hats, and then their morals; and I am not going to encourage this.
-Your work is not anybody else’s; and undirected chatter is the worst poisonous element in a humane society"-Aleister Crowley, Magick Without Tears.
+Your work is not anybody else’s; and undirected chatter is the worst poisonous element in a humane society. – Aleister Crowley, Magick Without Tears.

-"One thing is certain, it is safe to say that the “Unknown Soror” mentioned by Karl Germer in his introduction to Magick Without Tears, undoubtedly now has a name, and she is Anne Macky, Soror Fiat Yod."
+One thing is certain, it is safe to say that the “Unknown Soror” mentioned by Karl Germer in his introduction to Magick Without Tears, undoubtedly now has a name, and she is Anne Macky, Soror Fiat Yod.